 HISTORIC.
 DIVERSE.
 DRIVEN.
 Spanning east and west of Detroit’s downtown, this large region is rich with the character of African- and Arab-Americans as well as neighborhoods infused with Mexican, Polish and Italian heritage.
 Experience culture and community in vibrant Southwest Detroit and on the city’s Historic Avenue of Fashion.
-In Dearborn, dive into The Henry Ford — America’s Greatest History Attraction.
+In Dearborn, dive into The Henry Ford — the nation’s foremost museum dedicated to ideas and innovation.
 Middle Eastern dining, the rolling hills of Hines Drive and the thriving downtowns of Wyandotte and the Grosse Pointes are must-sees and -dos.

 Things to Do in Dearborn/Wayne County